yogitubadzin/containerization-kubernetes-docker-windows/README.md

-# Kubernetes app on windows.
+# Kubernetes app on windows

 Please see dictionary.txt to understand some concepts.
 Please see instruction.txt how to install and run kubertness.